tetratelabs/istio-vault-ext-certs/README.md

 ### Deploy vault-injector and istio helm charts

-In order to deploy the vault injector, we will be leveraging the official [helm charts](https://github.com/hashicorp/vault-helm) for vault.
+In order to deploy the vault injector, we will be leveraging the official vault [helm charts](https://github.com/hashicorp/vault-helm).

 ```console
 helm repo add hashicorp https://helm.releases.hashicorp.com